Feature request #3067

 If you have bunch of them you can do convert them with a batch job: there are a ton of applications that can do this under windows.
 Under linux you probably would like to do the job with a few lines script.
 Example:

-#5 Updated by Jürgen Fischer about 10 years ago
+#5 Updated by Jürgen Fischer over 10 years ago

 Replying to [comment:4 neteler]: